ArchEye-Team/architectural_styles_recognition/README.md

 # ArchEye project

-Our project is dedicated to recognizing the architectural styles of buildings from photographs.
+Our project is dedicated to recognizing the architectural styles of buildings from photos.

 Below you can see the architecture of our solution.